Contributing to AequilibraE for QGIS#

 All the QAequilibraE documentation is (unfortunately) written in reStructuredText and built with Sphinx.
 Although reStructuredText is often unnecessarily convoluted to write, Sphinx is capable of converting it to standard-looking HTML pages, while also bringing the docstring documentation along for the ride.

-Next, build the documentation in HTML format with the following commands run from the root folder:
+Build the documentation in HTML format with the following commands run from the root folder.
+The Dockerfile has already installed the documentation packages in your virtual environment.

 cd docs